Jan 2020 - Dec 2020

 Feltham Arts Programme

 We’re pleased to be one of three arts companies delivering activity as part of the inaugural Feltham Arts Programme.
 We work with different groups of learners, aged 18-21, one day a week for six weeks and invite in a range of writers, poets and visual artists to work with the group and inspire them to create their own letters, poems and artworks.
 Work is then shared at the end of the six weeks at a showcase for family members.
 With permission, copies of the work are shared externally to challenge assumptions people may have about young people living in prison.
 All work belongs to the creators and is kept in a portfolio which they can use, display and share to celebrate their achievements and highlight the personal development they have made through the course, some submitting their work to a range of creative competitions.

 February to May 2018

-We’re working with two groups based at The Firs in Claygate and Fenner House in Walton-on-Thames, both independent living schemes for those in later life.
-Some of the residents have moved into the area to be nearer their families and we hope this project will enable new friendships within each residence, as well as build new friendships in the other setting.
-Each group works with an artist, poet Maureen Jivani and artist Sarah Bennett, to explore aspects of life and/or creative prompts to inspire words, visual arts and crafts.
+We worked with two groups based at The Firs in Claygate and Fenner House in Walton-on-Thames, both independent living schemes for those in later life.
+Some of the residents have moved into the area to be nearer their families and this project enabled new friendships within each residence, as well as build new friendships in the other setting.
+Each group worked with an artist, poet Maureen Jivani and artist Sarah Bennett, to explore aspects of life and/or creative prompts to inspire words, visual arts and crafts.
 Our prompts have included favourite recipes, our idols and what makes us laugh.
 Some of the group members have linked up with a person in the other group as a pen pal.
-We’ll be having a special event for the two groups to meet at the end of May, some meeting their pen pals for the first time.
+We organised a special event for the two groups to meet at the end of May, some met their pen pals for the first time.